UX Research Lab

 03

-Algorithmic Reputation: Your credibility score can rise or fall globally based on automated moderation flagging.
+Algorithmic Reputation: Credibility scores fluctuate based on automated moderation flagging.

 04

-This topic is no longer limited to social profiles or consumer apps.
-Digital identity now influences hiring, education, financial onboarding, fraud detection, community safety, and access to public or private services.
-Governments and institutions increasingly rely on secure digital identity frameworks.
+Digital identity structures hiring, financial onboarding, fraud detection, and access to public services.
+Governments and institutions rely on secure identity frameworks.

 FAQ